 I) Fostering a “nature-first” global culture to ensure environmental stewardship

-life-long learning in environmental stewardship
+- Applying lifelong learning for environmental stewardship

 II) Retooling global cooperation to effectively respond to future climate risks

 - Ensuring universal equitable coverage of, and open-access to, (big) data and information,

 - Managing water and other natural resources in a participatory and equitable way

 III) Transforming sectoral approaches to sustain long-term regenerative resilience

 - Optimizing future health and wellbeing using a holistic and ecosystem-centred approach